MichaelCurrin/learn-to-code/learn-bash/tutorials/git/mergeRepos.md

     # add a flag to ignore this.
     $ git merge oldRepoA/master --no-ff --allow-unrelated-histories
     ```
-    All the objects in oldRepoA will now be in the top level of newRepo.
+    All the objects in oldRepoA will now be in the top level of newRepo, with their tracking
+    history.
+They still exist in oldRepoA.

 5. Repeat steps 2 to 4 for oldRepoB.

 6. View the commit history tree visually.

+    Example ouput:

     ```bash
     $  log --graph --decorate --pretty=oneline --abbrev-commit
     *   10473f8 (HEAD -> master, origin/master) Merge remote-tracking branch 'oldRepoB/master'
     |\
     | * e21ea58 (oldRepoB/master) Move all objects in oldRepoB to oldRepoB dir.
     | * 3498d95 Create myFile.py
-    | * 1fd7a6c Initial commit
+    | * 1fd7a6c Initial commit # oldRepoB
     *   696c2f5 Merge remote-tracking branch 'oldRepoA/master'
     |\
     | * 48e8819 (oldRepoA/master) Move all object in oldRepoA to oldRepoA dir.
     | * 5fb5e05 create file2.py
     | * c0aed49 create file1.py
-    | * c0ae124 Initial commit
+    | * c0ae124 Initial commit # oldRepoA
-    * 379a6bd Initial commit
+    * 379a6bd Initial commit # newRepoA
     ```

-7. Continue working in newRepp
+7. Continue working in newRepo

-    Update files, do commits and push.
+    In newRepo you can continue to update files, do commits and push.

-    Delete the old repos on Github and on your machine if you don't need them anymore.
+    Delete the old repos on Github and on your machine, if you are sure you don't need them anymore.